 Compulsive use of unsecured debt can lead to homelessness, and Debtors Anonymous has helped homeless former debt addicts return to productive lives.

 Debtors Anonymous groups may be your solution to the compulsive use of credit cards and other unsecured loans to buy things you do not need.
-Please call our toll-free national behavioral and substance addiction recovery hotline at 1-888-287-0471 to find Debtors Anonymous meetings in your area.
+Please call our toll-free national behavioral and substance addiction recovery hotline at 1-888-287-0471 Who Answers? to find Debtors Anonymous meetings in your area.